 Details of Related Party transactions as per Regulation 53(f) read with Part A ofSchedule V of the Listing Regulations is provided under note no. 44 of the Notes to thefinancial statements.
 There are no materially significant transactions with related partywhich may have a potential conflict with the interest of the Company at large.

 The Company has not invited or accepted deposits from the public covered under Section73 of the Companies Act 2013 read with the Companies (Acceptance of Deposits) Rules2014.
 As such no amount on account of principal or interest on public deposits wasoutstanding as on the date of the Balance Sheet.

-Pursuant to provisions of Section 139 of the Companies Act 2013 read with theCompanies (Audit and Auditors) Rules 2014 M/s Singhi & Co Chartered Accountants(Firm Registration No. 302049E) were appointed as Statutory Auditors of the Company fromthe conclusion of Thirty-third Annual General Meeting held in calendar year 2014 untilthe conclusion of Thirty-eighth Annual General Meeting to be held in the calendar year2019 subject to ratification of their appointment at every Annual General Meeting.
+Pursuant to provisions of Section 139 of the Companies Act 2013 read with theCompanies (Audit and Auditors) Rules 2014 M/s Singhi & Co Chartered Accountants(Firm Registration No. 302049E) were appointed as Statutory Auditors of the Company fromthe conclusion of Thirty-third Annual General Meeting held in calendar year 2014 untilthe conclusion of Thirty-eighth Annual General Meeting to be held in the calendar year2019 subject to ratification by the Shareholders at every Annual General Meeting.

 DIRECTORS AND KEY MANAGERIAL PERSONNEL